Flussonic Media Server is able to encode video using the GPU on NVIDIA graphics cards. The list of supported cards can be found at NVIDIA website.

 You can collect statistics on the operation of Nvidia GPU if you enable saving statistics in the Pulse database.
 To start saving data, add the following directive to the Flussonic configuration file:

 To stop saving statistics on Nvidia, update the configuration file:

-To view the data on the graph, create a query to the Pulse database and run it in the administrator interface in Pulse, field Custom query.
+To view the data on the graph, create a query to the Pulse database and run it in the administrator interface in Pulse (Custom query).

-In the query, use the following main metrics (temperature metrics might not be supported by the video card):
+In the query, use the following main metrics (temperature metrics might not be supported by the graphics card):

 gpu_pwr— Power usage (in Watts)

 gpu_enc— Encoder utilization in %